WHAT IS ADULT ACQUIRED FLATFOOT?

 Difficulty with balance, walking, and jumping on one leg.

 Early treatment attempts to stop the cycle of tendon damage and arch flattening.
-Depending on the severity of the condition, rest, braces, and walking boot immobilization may be recommended.
+Depending on the severity of the condition, your doctor may recommend rest, braces, and walking boot immobilization.
 Non-steroidal, anti-inflammatory drugs and properly fitting shoes may help reduce pain as well.
-Shoes with arch supports over the counter or custom orthotics (shoe inserts) help.
-Physical therapy exercises are also part of the treatment.
+Shoes with arch supports, either over-the-counter or custom orthotics (shoe inserts), can help relieve the symptoms.
+Physical therapy exercises are also an important component of the treatment.